yuyongsheng1990/Re-DHAN/readme.md

 ### Install PyTorch and PyG(torch-geometric)

-We need to, and torch-geometric packages.
+We need to install torch-geometric packages.
 1) Uninstall Anaconda torch and its related PyG packages, and install suitable torch with pip order in terminal.
 For example,
   - For local computer or laptop, installing torch-cpu version.
 For example,
 ```bash